katjad/javascript101-handbook/the_learning_process.md

 The best way to get good at coding is to make your own passion project and get stuck in!

+## Meet Ups
+Go to a meet up and talk to other developers.
+It's a great way to find out what's happening in the world of Javascript.

 ## Confusion
 > Remember if you feel confused, thats's good!
 It means you are learning something!
        - Fun Fun Function